flairNLP/flair/docs/tutorial/tutorial-training/how-to-train-span-classifier.md

 As you can see, we use [`TransformerWordEmbeddings`](#flair.embeddings.token.TransformerWordEmbeddings) based on [bert-base-uncased](https://huggingface.co/bert-base-uncased) embeddings.
 We enable fine-tuning and set `use_context` to True.
 We use [Prototypical Networks](https://arxiv.org/abs/1703.05175), to generalize bettwer in the few-shot classification setting.
 Also, we set a `CandidateGenerator` in the [`SpanClassifier`](#flair.models.SpanClassifier).
-This way we limit the classification to a small set of candidates that are choosen depending on the text of the respective span.
+This way we limit the classification to a small set of candidates that are chosen depending on the text of the respective span.

 ## Loading a ColumnCorpus